akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 Hello everyone!
 I'll be sharing what I've learned from a 5-day workshop on VLSI-SOC and design.
 <br>

 #### <b>Note :</b> <i>All the images included in this repository are sourced from the VLSI System Design's SoC Design course.</i>
 [VLSI SYSTEM DESIGN (VSD)](https://www.vlsisystemdesign.com/)
 ## Table of contents :
-    - DAY-1 : INTRODUCTION
+    - DAY-1 : - INTRODUCTION
-        -
+              - OPENLANE AND STRIVE CHIPSETS